zingaya/zbx_proxmox_ceph_and_events/README.md

 Finally, add a notification matcher as you see fit, and select the target that you just added.

+Note: It needs more tweaking/testing regarding when the backup is running.
+Feel free to colaborate.

 Tested in:\
 Proxmox 8.0\
 Zabbix 7.0